cciw-uk/data-protection/02 Amendments to manual.rst

-* We must take particular care with certain more sensitive data, such as information about past criminal records that are part of the officer application form.
+* We must take particular care with certain more sensitive data, such as information about past criminal records that are part of the officer application process.

+* We must report data breaches to ICO and the "data subjects" (the people the information is about) in certain circumstances.

 The trustees have the responsibility to ensure our practices and policies are in line with data protection law, and there are specific duties that fall to different members of CCiW, which are detailed in other places:

-* Web master/web developers: see the "Security and data protection" notes that are in the CCiW source code: https://gitlab.com/cciw/cciw.co.uk/-/blob/master/docs/security.rst
+* Web master/web developers: see the "Security and data protection" manual that is in the CCiW source code: https://gitlab.com/cciw/cciw.co.uk/-/blob/master/docs/security.rst

 * Leaders: TODO